Engage in co-research to question and innovate in the way we inhabit the world as a society

 Good to know

-The program supports three types of project to be implemented, depending on the maturity of the societal transformation envisaged.
+The program supports three types of project to be implemented, depending on the exploratory and innovative nature of your project.

 - A Co-Research project to carry out a research project with the agents committed to the change, in order to generate the new knowledge needed to answer the research questions.